Sworn translator from English to French – 30+ years translating your legal & administrative documents

 Sworn translation services for official use

-Sworn translations are produced by specialised sworn translators who are registered with a French court of appeal or the French “Cour de cassation”.
+Sworn translations are produced by specialised sworn translators who are registered with a court of appeal or the “Cour de cassation” in France, or with the Supreme Court of Justice in Luxembourg.
 The UK equivalent is a “certified translation”.
 Please note that the terms are not interchangeable.
-If you are submitting a document to a French authority, only a translation stamped and signed by a sworn translator is accepted.
-Sworn translations are valid for legal use in France and other countries.
+If you are submitting a document to an authority in France or Luxembourg, only a translation stamped and signed by a sworn translator is accepted.
+Sworn translations are valid for legal use in France, Luxembourg and other countries.
 They are often required for legal and administrative formalities.

 Here are documents I translate from English to French: